 Some of the most popular types of activities to enjoy include hiking, kayaking, and even biking on the various trails available.
 The opportunities are endless due to the amount of land that is present.
 Some of the areas even feature tidal pools where small children can play.
 A cove area is also present with calmer waters.

 This is a great place to visit if you want to get a firsthand look at wildlife.
 It’s common to spot dolphins, blue crabs, fish, and starfish.
-There’s even a fenced-in area where your dogs can play and roam.
+And the best is, that Fort De Soto is one of those Gulf Coast beaches that are pet-friendly; there’s a fenced-in area where your dogs can play and roam.

 Apollo Beach Preserve